hackcheckio/Hackcheck-Private-API/README.md

 ### Authentication
-Our private API is only accessible to those who purchase a _developer_ plan at https://hackcheck.io Once you purchase a developer plan you can navigate to https://hackcheck.io/profile, your API key will be displayed on the page.
+Our private API is only accessible to those who purchase a _developer_ plan at https://hackcheck.io Our API authentication is handled by the requesting IP address.
+Once you've purchase a developer plan you can navigate to https://hackcheck.io/profile.
-In order to authorize yourself on our private API you need to use the `key` parameter as seen below.

-`/api/v1/lookup/?key=00000000-0000-0000-0000-000000000000`
+All you need to do is add your IP address in the authorized IP address section of /profile and you are authorized to use the private API on that IP address.

 ### /lookup
 This endpoint is used to perform various queries against our database to get the information you're looking for.